AstralSightStudios/System-Init-Toolbox/README_EN.md

 3. Donate to this project (there is a donation entry in the program)

 # I have a problem and need help!
 If you have any questions, you can also post them in Issues, and we will try our best to help you solve them when we see them.
-But before asking questions, please also understand: **[The Wisdom of Asking](http://www.catb.org/~esr/faqs/smart-questions.html)** We reserve the right not to answer or delete your question if we think it is meaningless or duplicated.
+But before asking questions, please also understand: **[How To Ask Questions The Smart Way](http://www.catb.org/~esr/faqs/smart-questions.html)** We reserve the right not to answer or delete your question if we think it is meaningless or duplicated.